particl/particl-desktop/README.md

 ### Development

-> Note: most recent development happens on `market` branch
+> Note: most recent development happens on `dev` branch

+In project's folder:

 1. Run `ng serve` to start the dev server and keep it running
 1. In another terminal window, run `yarn run start:electron:dev -testnet --devtools` to start Particl Desktop on testnet (daemon will be updated and launched automatically)